 On the flip side, consider whether you feel comfortable with shared vehicles right now – like ridesharing, shuttles that many more distant hotels run, or the Anaheim Resort Transit system (ART).
 If not, this might be the trip to rent a car and drive yourself.

-The Toy Story Lot just reopened June 18, 2021 with buses transporting guests to the parks, providing another alternative.
+The Toy Story Lot just reopened June 18, 2021 with buses transporting guests to the parks, providing another alternative but often long wait times at park open and close.
+Guests who stay in hotels near the Toy Story lot often take these shuttles as well.

 Be aware too that not all off-property hotels are running their normal shuttles (or at least on as frequent of a schedule as before).
 Uber and Lyft rides are sometimes harder to come by with so many drivers having left the platform when demand was lower, so wait times for those can be longer than before.